Edit

 The finished handoff looks like the following example:

-4.2 - Set up handoff from the sales agent
+4.2 - Set up handoff from the sales agent loop

 1. On the designer, select the Sales specialist agent.
 On the information pane that opens, select Handoffs.

-2. From the Select agents list, choose the agent that gains control for the handoff, which is Customer service agent in this example.
+2. From the Select agents list, choose the agent loop that gains control for the handoff, which is Customer service agent in this example.

 Return control to the customer service agent when the customer's request is unrelated to sales, product recommendations, or help with purchases or orders.
 For example, hand off when customers ask about refunds, returns, billing, have general questions, or need help that's not related to sales.

-5 - Set up agent-specific tools
+5 - Set up agent loop-specific tools

 For more information, see Tool assignment best practices.

-5.1 - Add tools to the refund agent
+5.1 - Add tools to the refund agent loop

 • look_up_item